terra-campaigns/arrival/campaign/arrival/factions/mercians.md

 # Mercians

 - **Tier**: 3 - action die 1d10
-- **Features**: 4 (organised)
+- **Features**: 5 (organised)
 	- Manipulating the Brezal Paths, Mercians can open rifts with the Ophaire in selected places - enabling indirect attacks
 	- Lady scurvy accosting the lands
 	- Mercian Battlemages (Maqqatba Knigths)
 	- Cunning behaviour
+	- Ethux'zhurh is connected to the Brezal paths
-- **Trouble**: 3 (well-run)
+- **Trouble**: 4 (well-run)
 	- FFKA influence taking over the Mercian religion (1 pt)
-	- They might be messing up with powers beyond their control (1 pt)
+	- They might be messing up with powers beyond their control (2 pt)
 	- Everyone has reservations with the Mercians (1 pt)
 - **Goals**
-	- [ ] Feature: energy overflow and sky umbilicals to Hincland and Turnskull (cost 16: region, impossible) - eldritch blast style: break the Legacy seal and start Uncreation (research of the 'tho).
+	- [x] Feature: energy overflow and sky umbilicals to Hincland and Turnskull (cost 16: region, impossible) - eldritch blast style: break the Legacy seal and start Uncreation (research of the 'tho).
 When successful all hex ranks increase in 1, until the brezal paths are solved (finished Holzander) godbrain is full of energy and stops dying
 	- [ ] Island the FFKA East, pincer move with Gellert in the south, lady scurvy in the north and the rest of the Mercians from the east.
 	- [ ] Feature: energy overflow and umbilicals in the Ammuinoth, seising the tunnels from Hincland to Turnskull and creating a portal between the two regions (cost 32: kingdom, impossible)
 	- [ ] Start the next doom cycle by reconnecting Mondedonvil and his body (dead made god)